Diet’s Impact on Mental Health

 When asked how they’d modified their diet, most adults said it was by drinking more water (66%) and consuming more fruits (50%) and vegetables (53%).

-B&W Quality Growers has a quick way to improve your diet with the most nutrient-dense food on the planet – watercress.
-Watercress is packed with over 30 essential vitamins, minerals, and compounds and is the only food to obtain a perfect score on both the ANDI and CDC indexes.
+B&W Quality Growers has a quick way to improve your diet with the most nutrient-dense food on the planet – watercress and kale.
+Watercress is packed with over 50 essential vitamins, minerals, and compounds.
+Watercress and kale both score a perfect 1000/1000 on the ANDI scale, and watercress is the only food to score a perfect score on the CDC index.

 In addition to being the most nutrient-dense food on the planet, watercress also scores high on the Antidepressant Food Scale because of its nutrient-dense properties.
 For example, watercress has more folate than a banana and more Vitamin C than an orange.
 Watercress is also an excellent source of highly soluble iron, zinc, magnesium, and Vitamin B. All these nutrients are related to preventing and treating depressive disorders.